ndrogness/XmasShowPi/README.md

 to outlets and your set.
 Unlike commercial controllers, this Python3 software performs all of the analysis of the music and no manual sequencing/timing is required (its all done through a config file).

+Checkout the Wiki page for hardware and other notes

 ## Required Python3 Software modules
 adafruit_blinka-> pip3 install adafruit-blinka